AgenP/generative-nft-hexagon/README.md

 ## Information

-This is an implementation from a follow along on-chain NFT tutorial
+This is an alteration from a follow along on-chain NFT tutorial
 Link: https://www.youtube.com/watch?v=9oERTH9Bkw0&t=229s&ab_channel=PatrickCollins

 - My alteration: Deploying SVGs fully on-chain (OpenSea testnet compatible) with a randomised colourway + a randomised attribute, using the chainlink VRF